fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup.md

 ### Step 6: set the default team for hosts enrolled via ABM

 All hosts that automatically enroll will be assigned to the default team.
-If no default team is set, then the host will be placed in "No Teams".
+If no default team is set, then the host will be placed in "No team".

 > A host can be transferred to a new (not default) team before it enrolls.
 Learn how [here](./Teams.md#transfer-hosts-to-a-team).